Inclusion and Engagement

 DACA/undocumented student support

 As a student population in the U.S., there are unique challenges for dreamers who may be DACA-mented, undocumented.
-Chancellor Blank has publicized a statement on executive order on immigration and has signed a statement in support of DACA and undocumented immigrant students.
 The Multicultural Student Center (MSC) is a place where students may seek support, resources, and community building opportunities.

-The Undocumented Student Task Force, which is led by the MSC, has compiled a resource page for students who are undocumented.
+The Office of Student Assistance and Support has a resource page for students who are undocumented.

 Reporting incidents of bias or hate